Lovelyagarwal2007/flipkart/README.md

-this is flipkart login cart and items project this is done by lovely Agarwal
+This is flipkart login cart and items project <br>
+This is done by lovely Agarwal